Mauro2888/test-spring-cloud-integration/README.md

 # Camel Route Spring framework
 Basic Camel Interface that works with Spring framework.
-This solution need the Altova map tools
+This solution need the Altova mapforce tools